Velesio/Velesio_UnityAIntegration/README.md

-# 📦 Veles Unity Integration
+# 📦 Velesio Unity AIntegration

-**Veles** is a next-generation AI integration framework for Unity developers, built to simplify and supercharge the way games interact with powerful language and diffusion models.

-Whether you're building immersive NPCs, intelligent agents, or AI-driven tools, Veles gives you a seamless plug-and-play interface to tap into both local and cloud-hosted AI systems — all from within Unity.
+**Velesio AIntegration* is a Unity package meant for easily creating AI experiences in Unity.
+Designed to work with the [Velesio AIServer](https://github.com/Velesio/Velesio-AIServer) for remote access to llamnacpp and Stable-Diffusion.
+LLamaCPP models can run on the local device as well.

 ---

-## ✨ Key Features (Coming Soon)
+## ✨ Key Features

 - ⚡ **Drop-in AI functionality** for Unity — no heavy setup required
 - 🧠 Connect to **locally hosted** LLMs and diffusion models (for offline or power users)
-- ☁️ Or use our **cloud API**, hosted on RunPod and optimized for performance
 - 💬 Enable **AI conversations, behaviors, or image generation** directly in your game world
 - 🛠️ Built to be **open, extensible, and developer-friendly**

 ---

 ## 📡 API Access (Coming Soon)

-Users will be able to connect to our hosted Veles AI backend, paying only per API call.
-Ideal for developers who want powerful AI features without the need to manage local models.

 > You’ll always be able to use your **own local setup** or fully self-host if preferred.